hotbitex/hotbit.io-api-docs/readme_en.md

 **_Attention:The feedback data of websocket is compressed by the compression algorithm of zlib._**

-强烈建议开发者使用WebSocket API获取市场行情和买卖深度等信息。   The developers are strongly recommended to obtain relevant information such as market trends and the depth of buy and sell transactions by adopting WebSocket API
+The developers are strongly recommended to obtain relevant information such as market trends and the depth of buy and sell transactions by adopting WebSocket API

 ## Enable API Permission